richardmtz7/movies/README.md

-# Test Backend Dveloper MasivMovies
+# Test Backend
-This project shows the translation of the requirements proposed by the technical test provided by Masiv.
+This project shows the translation of the requirements proposed by the technical test.
 The project was carried out with the JAVA language using JDK-17 and using a non-relational database, Redis.

 Requiriments: